Jamie Sneddon: Cowdenbeath

 Born in Edinburgh, Sneddon began his career as a youth with local side Heart of Midlothian.
-After spending seven years in development at Tynecastle, Sneddon joined Fife’s Scottish League Two side Cowdenbeath and made over thirty appearances for the club.
+After spending seven years in development at Tynecastle, Sneddon joined Fife's Scottish League Two side Cowdenbeath and made over thirty appearances for the club.

 Partick Thistle

-A highly rated youth player, Sneddon played on trial with Hibernian in 2017, however he signed for (then) Scottish Premiership club Partick Thistle on 15 June 2017.
+Sneddon played on trial with Hibernian in 2017, however he signed for (then) Scottish Premiership club Partick Thistle on 15 June 2017.
 Sneddon found himself third-choice keeper at Thistle behind Tomáš Černý and Ryan Scully.
 A poor season led to Thistle being relegated from the Premiership, which led to Černy and Scully departing the club.

 For the 2018–19 Scottish Championship, Sneddon was promoted to back-up goalkeeper to Cammy Bell, and was first choice when Bell was injured during the season.

 Sneddon signed a one-year contract extension at Thistle for the 2019/20 season.
 Sneddon also received the number 1 jersey, changing from 23.

 Sneddon signed a further one-year contract with Thistle in December 2019, until May 2021.

-After winning the 2020–21 Scottish League One title with Thistle, Sneddon signed a new one year extension to his contract ahead of the Scottish Championship season.
+After winning the 2020–21 Scottish League One title with Thistle, Sneddon signed a new one-year extension to his contract ahead of the Scottish Championship season.

-Sneddon broke Thistle’s club record for consecutive league clean sheets, after a 1-0 win over Hamilton Academical, his sixth league clean sheet in a row.
+Sneddon broke Thistle's club record for consecutive league clean sheets, after a 1-0 win over Hamilton Academical, his sixth league clean sheet in a row.
 Sneddon then went onto break another club record of consecutive clean sheets in all competitions, setting a new record of eight consecutive clean sheets in all competitions.
+Sneddon signed a new one-year contract extension in January 2022 to remain at Thistle until the end of the 2022–23 season.

 Sneddon scored the first goal of his career, scoring a dramatic late equaliser for Thistle in the 95th minute to secure a 1-1 draw away to Cove Rangers, with a header from a corner.

+Following Thistle's Premiership promotion play-off final defeat on penalties to Ross County, Sneddon signed a new one-year deal with the Jags ahead of the 2023–24 Scottish Championship season.

+Sneddon left Partick Thistle after seven years with the club, following the conclusion of the 2023–24 season.
+Over his time at the club Sneddon made 128 appearances, kept 47 clean sheets and scored one goal in all competitions.

+Falkirk

+On June 10, 2024, Sneddon signed a two-year deal with newly promoted Championship side, Falkirk.